Royal Yeomanry

-The Royal Yeomanry (RY) is the senior reserve light cavalry regiment of the British Army.
+The Royal Yeomanry (RY) is the senior reserve cavalry regiment of the British Army.
 Equipped with Supacat Jackal variants, their role is to conduct mounted and dismounted formation reconnaissance.
-The Regimental Headquarters is located in Leicester, with squadrons in Fulham, Nottingham, Dudley, Croydon (with an outstation in Windsor), Telford (with an outstation in Cardiff), and Leicester.
-The regiment is part of the Royal Armoured Corps and is paired with and supports the 1st The Queen's Dragoon Guards (QDG).
-QDG and RY together form the light cavalry reconnaissance component of 7th Infantry Brigade (the Desert Rats), serving alongside six infantry battalions (three regular, three Army Reserve).
-The Royal Yeomanry is the only British Army Reserve unit to have been awarded a battle honour since the Second World War.
+The Regimental Headquarters is located in Leicester, with squadrons in Fulham, Nottingham, Dudley, Croydon, Telford (with an outstation in Cardiff), and Leicester.
+The regiment is part of the Royal Armoured Corps and is the only reserve cavalry regiment to resubordinate into regular brigade as part of the Future Soldier reforms published in March 2021.
+The Royal Yeomanry is the only British Army reserve unit to have been awarded a battle honour since the Second World War.

 History

 Formation and succession

 The Royal Yeomanry Regiment (Volunteers) was raised on 1 April 1967, after the Territorial Army was disbanded the previous day under the Reserve Forces Act 1966 and replaced by a newly constituted organisation, the TAVR (Territorial and Army Volunteer Reserve).

 The Royal Yeomanry Regiment (Volunteers) was in TAVR II.
 For four years, it was the only Royal Armoured Corps yeomanry reserve regiment: hence its generic name.
 In 1971, three new RAC Yeomanry regiments (the Queen's Own Yeomanry, the Mercian Yeomanry and the Wessex Yeomanry) were raised and the Royal Yeomanry's name was shortened to its current one; the opportunity to give it a more distinctive name was missed.
 The Queen's Own Yeomanry was given the same NATO role as the Royal Yeomanry, while the other two were Home Defence light reconnaissance.